project-imprimis/libprimis/doc/engine.md

 ## 7.4 Scripting
 ---

-Scripting in Imprimis is done using the language common to the entire Cube series of engines, Cubescript.
+Scripting in Libprimis is done using the language common to the entire Cube series of engines, Cubescript.
 Cubescript, at least the part that can be considered consistent across games, is a very simple language; however, it has very large numbers of commands which extend it and make it useful.